-Court File Number:
+UNDERTAKING OF COUNSEL Court File Number: 7

-Style of cause:
+(Digital Audio Recording - CD) Style of cause: 7

-Congres or Calabia.

-Count I continu -

-Court Location:
+In the Supreme Court of British Columbia Court Location: 1

-Date:

-1
+In the Provincial Court of British Columbia Date:

-- 5) I may, after providing a copy of this undertaking, allow an expert witness to listen to that portion of the DARS CD and to read that portion of an unofficial transcript of the proceedings which relates to the opinion that the expert witness will be providing in the proceeding. - 6) Other than as provided by paragraphs 3-5, I undertake that I will not provide the DARS CD, a copy of the DARS CD or an unofficial transcript of the DARS CD to anyone without first obtaining a court order authorizing such dissemination. - 7) When the DARS CD or an unofficial transcript is not being used for the purpose permitted by this undertaking, I undertake that I will keep the DARS CD and any unofficial transcript(s) in a secure place where neither can be accessed by persons other than those who are authorized to access the DARS CD or the unofficial transcript. - I undertake to destroy the DARS CD and render it inoperable on or before: insert here either the last currently scheduled court or chambers data for the proceeding, or another specified date. - 9) I undertake that if I require the DARS CD beyond the date specified, I will provide a new undertaking to the issuing registry prior to expiry of the date specified in this undertaking.
+5) I may, after providing a copy of this undertaking, allow an expert witness to liste of an unofficial transcript of the proceedings which relates to the opinion that the

+6) Other than as provided by paragraphs 3-5, I undertake that I will not provide transcript of the DARS CD to anyone without first obtaining a court order aut Ē

+7) When the DARS CD or an unofficial transcript is not being used for the purper keep the DARS CD and any unofficial transcript(s) in a secure place where n who are authorized to access the DARS CD or the unofficial transcript.
+UNDERTAKING

+8) I undertake to destroy the DARS CD and render it inoperable on or before: transfers ether the last currently scheduled court or chambers date for the proceeding, or another specified date

+I undertake that if I require the DARS CD beyond the date specified, I will properly of the date specified in this undertaking. ovide a new undertaking to the issuing registry prior to OF COUNSEL

-Law Society Number r: Telephone Number:
+Law Society Number: Telephone

-Business Address: Print Name:
+Business Address: Print Name

-Signature: Dated:
+Signature: Dated: DARS

+Dated. ្កាល

+C

+0

+-

+V